-Mini Self-Serve Food Pantry: Just outside the SCA door, this new resource is available to any resident needing urgent food assistance at any time of day.
+“Grab-and-Go” Mini Food Pantry: Just outside the SCA door, this resource is available to any resident needing urgent food assistance at any time of day.

 If you would like to donate items to the Food Pantry a list of needed items can be found here.

 Meals-On-Wheels: The SCA coordinates delivery of daily meals (Monday through Friday) to Suffield’s homebound residents.
 Residents must be at least 60 years of age and be considered homebound by the program.
 Volunteers deliver the meals that are prepared off-site by the Community Renewal Team in Hartford.
 For residents receiving weekend meals, frozen meals are delivered on Friday.
 The suggested donation is $3.00 per meal.